Thursday, December 29, 2016

 - The job is done, but there’s blood everywhere.

-- Some of you sleep in funny positions.
+- I see that some of you sleep in funny positions.

 - I think a restraining order is just a piece of paper.